yifso/nteract/docs/notes/mythic-group.md

 ### Usage

 Initialize the package by including the `configuration` package.
-Per default it will save the configuration in memory.
+Memory saves the configuration by default.

+**Example:**
-If you would like to use a config file, you can dispatch a `setConfigFile` action:
+To use a config file, dispatch a `setConfigFile` action following the code below.

 ```javascript
 import { configuration } from "@nteract/mythic-configuration";